Nassim Innocenti

 Nassim Patrice Innocenti (born 19 February 2002) is a Burkinabé-French professional footballer who plays as a centre-back for Czech First League club Jablonec.
 Born in France, he was called up to the Burkina Faso national football team, but did not debut for the team.

-Life
+Early life

 Innocenti was born and raised in France, but his father is Italian and his mother, born in Ivory Coast, is a Burkinabe citizen.
 Innocenti has both French and Burkinabe passports.

 Club career

 Innocenti is a product of the youth academies of Entente Crest-Aouste, Lyon and Lille.
 On 29 June 2020, he signed his first professional contract with Lille, tying him until June 2023.
 Unable to get first team reps at Lille, he transferred to Valenciennes on 16 July 2022.
 He made his professional debut and Ligue 2 debut with Valenciennes as an early substitute in a 1–0 win over Le Havre on 6 August 2022.

 On 2 February 2024, Innocenti signed a contract until the end of 2025 with Košice in Slovakia.

 On 25 June 2025, Innocenti signed a multi-year contract with Czech First League club Jablonec.